AmirAbbas-Mashayekhi/Network-CS50/README.md

 ## 💡 Acknowledgments

-This project is part of the **CS50W** course from Harvard University.
+This project is part of the **CS50W** course from **Harvard University** .
 It was built using Django, MySQL, and Docker as part of the **Network** project, focusing on building a social network with user authentication, post creation, following users, liking posts, and other essential social media features.